Wave-particle duality of many-body quantum states: Many partially distinguishable particles

 which satisfies $0\leq\mathcal{W}_\mathrm{P}\leq 1$, since the purity is bounded by $1/R\leq \tr{\rho_\mathrm{E}^2} \leq 1$ [compare to Eq.~\eqref{eq:SPP}].
 Just as for the previous measure, $\mathcal{W}_\mathrm{P}=0$ corresponds to distinguishable and $\mathcal{W}_\mathrm{P}=1$ to indistinguishable particles.
 Note that $\mathcal{W}_\mathrm{P}$ was identified \cite{Yao-FN-2016} as a coherence measure that is related to the Frobenius norm (or Hilbert-Schmidt norm) $D_\mathrm{HS}(\rho_\mathrm{E},\rho_\mathrm{E}^\mathrm{D})=\sqrt{\tr{|\rho_\mathrm{E}-\rho_\mathrm{E}^\mathrm{D}|^2}}$ of $\rho_\mathrm{E}$ and $\rho_\mathrm{E}^\mathrm{D}$ [see Eqs.~\eqref{eq:rhoE} and~\eqref{eq:rhoEdist}] by $\mathcal{W}_\mathrm{P}=\sqrt{R/(R-1)} D_\mathrm{HS}(\rho_\mathrm{E},\rho_\mathrm{E}^\mathrm{D})$.
 Moreover, a similar measure for many-particle indistinguishability was proposed in Ref.~\cite{Shchesnovich-PI-2015} [Eq.~(52) there].

 As we show in Appendix~\ref{appsec:hierarchy}, like $\mathcal{W}_\mathrm{C}$, the normalized purity $\mathcal{W}_\mathrm{P}$ can be expressed in terms of a sum over the off-diagonal elements of $\rho_\mathrm{E}$.
-In particular, $\mathcal{W}_\mathrm{C}$ (resp. $\mathcal{W}_\mathrm{P}$) is related to the $L_1$-norm (resp. $L_2$-norm) of a vector whose elements correspond to the off-diagonal elements of $\rho_\mathrm{E}$.
+In particular, $\mathcal{W}_\mathrm{C}$ (resp. $\mathcal{W}_\mathrm{P}$) is related to the $L_1$-norm (resp. $L_2$-norm) of a vector whose elements are the off-diagonal elements of $\rho_\mathrm{E}$.
 In this regard, both measures quantify the ability for the state to display many-particle interference [see Eq.~\eqref{eq:pj-decomp} below].
-We further prove in Appendix~\ref{appsec:hierarchy} that these measures obey the following hierarchy:
+We further prove in Appendix~\ref{appsec:hierarchy} that these measures obey the following inequality:

 It is worth noting that this inequality does not necessarily saturate for pure internal states.
 It saturates if and only if all off-diagonal elements~\eqref{eq:rhoEoff-diag} of $\rho_\mathrm{E}$ have equal modulus [see Appendix~\ref{appsec:hierarchy} for details].